PuneetGopinath/Sanitizers/README.md

 ---------------------------------------------------------------------

+### BKS 1.0

-**Note**: See the [1.0-dev](https://github.com/PuneetGopinath/Sanitizers/tree/1.0-dev) branch, as main branch is developing 1.1.0 minor release so, the readme and docs are not for 1.0 releases.
+If you are looking for BKS 1.0, Then see the [1.0-dev](https://github.com/PuneetGopinath/Sanitizers/tree/1.0-dev) branch, as main branch is developing 1.1.0 minor release so, the readme and docs are not for 1.0 releases.

 <details open="true">
     <summary align="center">Table of contents</summary>